Epictek/Kitsu-Scripts/README.md

 # How to use these scripts
-On the hummingbird site press f12
+1. On the hummingbird site press f12
-The click Console
+2. click Console
-Here paste the code associated with the script for example
+3. Here paste the code associated with the script for example
 $.getScript("https://rawgit.com/Epictek/Hummingbird-scripts/master/followers.js")
-Press enter and the script should then run
+4. Press enter and the script should then run